WHAT ARE THE BENEFITS OF A PROFESSIONAL-STYLE RANGE?

-The versatility, power and cooking precision of commercial-style ranges bring plenty of benefits for the creative home cook.
-If you want more space to create, premium features and high-end design, consider a pro-style range but make sure your kitchen has what it needs to support this style of appliance.
+The versatility, power and cooking precision of commercial-style ranges offer plenty of benefits for the creative home cook.
+If you want more space to create, premium features and high-end design, consider a pro-style range, but make sure your kitchen has what it needs to support this style of appliance.

 More cooking space

 If you ever need to bake, broil, sear and saute all at once, a commercial-style range won’t come up short on space.
-They’re available in extra-large sizes that go well beyond the standard 30-inch widths.
-That extra width often comes with extra burners and more oven capacity.
-For example, the KitchenAid® 48'' Smart Commercial-Style Gas Range features six burners and a griddle on the stovetop along with two oven compartments totalling 6.3 cubic feet of capacity.
+These ranges are available in extra-large sizes that go well beyond the standard 30-inch widths.
+That extra width often comes with extra burners and increased oven capacity.
+For example, the KitchenAid® 48" Smart Commercial-Style Gas Range features six burners and a griddle on the stovetop along with two oven compartments, totaling 6.3 cubic feet of capacity.

 High heat and low heat burners

-Commercial-style ranges tend to take the heat up a notch.
-Expect at least one burner with a high BTU rating (British Thermal Units), which measures the amount of heat a gas burner can produce, as well as low and medium BTU burners.
+Commercial-style ranges tend to take the heat up a notch with multiple types of burners.
+Expect at least one burner with a high BTU (British Thermal Units) rating, which measures the amount of heat a gas burner can produce, as well as low and medium BTU burners.
 High heat helps aid successful searing, sautéing, stir-frying and bringing large stock pots to a rolling boil.
 Low heat is ideal for holding a steady simmer and gradually melting ingredients.
 Select KitchenAid® commercial-style range burners reach from 5,000 up to 20,000 BTUs.

-Professional-inspired design details give these ranges a powerful yet modern look with a restaurant feel.
+Professional-inspired design details give these ranges a powerful yet modern look with a haute cuisine feel.
 Large front-control knobs, heavy-duty grates, and no or minimal backguard can be found on many commercial-style ranges.

 Dual fuel options